newrelic/ansible-install/README.md

 - `NEW_RELIC_API_KEY` (required)
 - `NEW_RELIC_ACCOUNT_ID` (required)
 - `NEW_RELIC_REGION` (optional: 'US' or 'EU', default 'US')
+- `NEW_RELIC_APPLICATION_NAME` (optional: The PHP application name to instrument.
+This name will be listed under New Relic's `APM & Services`.
+If omitted, defaults to `PHP Application`)

 Additionally, an optional `HTTPS_PROXY` variable can be set to enable a proxy for your installation.